Typico-Games/TransformChanger/README.md

 Now you can define as many transforms you want to and modify it's behaviour with additional parameters.

+When used for your project access ChangeTransforms function in TransformChanger.
+It has optional parameter defining desired Transform.
+If not filled, it has value of -1.
+That means Switch is made to next transform.

+Function ChangeTransforms is also a blueprint node.

 # Parameter Explanations